menandmice/micetro_docs/guides/user-manual/ipam.rst

 To create a Container, do the following:

-1. Select File, New, Container.
-The Container dialog box displays.
+Select :guilabel:`File --> New --> Container`.
+The *Container* dialog box displays.

 .. image:: ../../images/console-ipam-create-range.png
   :width: 70%
   :align: center

-2. Subnet.
+Subnet
   For IPv4 ranges you can enter the address range in a network/subnet notation, for example 192.168.1/24.
 For IPv6 ranges you must enter the range in a network/subnet.

-3. Title.
+Title
   Type the name you want to use for this Container.
 This name is for your convenience, so feel free to use whatever name you feel is appropriate.

-4. Description.
+Description
   Enter a comment for this Container.

 Converting Ranges and Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^